-Miniature woodwork and dolls house furniture require some specialized hand tools.
+Miniature woodwork and making dollhouse furniture require some specialized hand tools.
 These tools are used for projects from basic through to advanced skill levels.
-You don't need all these miniature tools at once.
-Look at the projects which accompany the information on each tool, and decide which tools you will need, adding tools to your collection as you develop or expand your miniature woodworking skills.
+You don't need to acquire all of these miniature tools at once.
+Look at your projects and decide which tools you will need, adding tools to your collection as you develop or expand your miniature woodworking skills.

 01 of 09

 Fine-toothed razor or gentleman's saws and a miter box which will work with them are the backbones of most woodwork in miniature.
 The razor saw can be used for straight cuts, veneers, and some joins.
 Make sure your razor saw has a deep enough blade to fit into your chosen miter box.
-Used with a block of wood to limit length, the miter box combined with a razor saw can cut several pieces of wood to the same length, useful for making things like miniature table legs!
+Used with a block of wood to limit length, the miter box combined with a razor saw can cut several pieces of wood to the same length, which is useful for making things like miniature table legs.

 The razor saw isn't designed to cut through large pieces of wood, so isn't practical for dollhouse builders, except for its many uses in cutting trim and moldings.